IBM-Blockchain-Archive/fabric-boilerplate/README.md

 Use git clone from your preferred workspace folder to clone your project-code with:
 1. git clone https://github.com/IBM-Blockchain/fabric-boilerplate.git
 2. cd `fabric-boilerplate` and run `npm install`

-### Setting up Hyperledger

 If everything went fine until now, you should have a folder called vendor in src/build-chaincode.

-> bash src/build-chaincode/vendor/github.com/hyperledger/fabric/scripts/provision/docker.sh 0.0.10
+### Setting up Hyperledger Fabric

+1. Pull _peer_ image: `docker pull rikmoedt/fabric-peer:0.5-dp`
+2. Pull _membersrvc_ image: `docker pull rikmoedt/fabric-membersrvc:0.5-dp`
+3. Pull _fabric-baseimage_ image: `docker pull rikmoedt/fabric-baseimage`
+4. Change tag to the _fabric-baseimage_: `docker tag rikmoedt/fabric-baseimage hyperledger/fabric-baseimage` (note: be sure you do not have already an image with the same tag, in that case, rename first the current _hyperledger/fabric-baseimage_ to something else)

 This will prepare a docker baseimage in which the chaincode will be launched and deployed.
 This process takes quite a while.